shejz/my_portfolio/content/blog/benjamin-franklins-thoughts-about-new-designers.md

-### Conclusion:
+{{< blogsection image="images/single-blog/blog-img.jpg" title="Conclusion" >}}
 The applications of data analytics extend far beyond basic data analysis, particularly for advanced analytics projects.
 The primary focus lies in the initial stages of data collection, integration, and preparation, followed by the development, testing, and refinement of analytical models to ensure reliable insights.
+{{< /blogsection >}}
 Analytics teams often include data engineers alongside data scientists and analysts, as they play a vital role in constructing data pipelines and assisting in data set preparation for analysis.